ably/ably-dotnet/README.md

 });
 ```

-and the async version which if you `await` it will complete when the message has been acknowledged by the Ably service:
+and the async version which if you `await` it will complete when the message has been acknowledged or rejected by the Ably service:

 ```csharp
 var result = await channel.PublishAsync("greeting", "Hello World!");